leiyangleon/FSH/README.md

 To run these python scripts the following software packages are needed:

-Python (This code was developed and tested using Version 2.7) Additional Python packages: NumPy, SciPy, SimPy, json, pillow, OsGeo/GDAL, simplekml, mpmath
+Python (This code was developed and tested using Version 2.7 and has been updated to Version 3.6+)

+Additional Python packages: NumPy, SciPy, SimPy, json, pillow, OsGeo/GDAL, simplekml, mpmath

 Note: This software was originally developed and tested on a Windows machine.
 Python code should be runnable from a Linux operating system.
 However, it was indeed tested on Macintosh computers running various OS X (e.g. 10.9, 10.10, 10.11).
 If help with setting up on Linux is needed please contact the developers and it can be put on the list of future improvements.